Elis (city): Gymnasium

+Agora

-The gymnasium had two principal entrances, one leading by the street called Siope or Silence to the baths, and the other above the cenotaph of Achilles to the agora and the Hellanodicaeum.
-The agora was also called the hippodrome, because it was used for the exercise of horses.
-It was built in the ancient style, and, instead of being surrounded by an uninterrupted, series of stoae or colonnades, its stoae were separated, from one another by streets.
-The southern stoa, which consisted of a triple row of Doric columns, was the usual resort of the Hellanodicae during the day.
-Towards one end of this stoa to the left was the Hellanodicaeum, a building divided from the agora by a street, which was the official residence of the Hellanodicae, who received here instruction in their duties for ten months preceding the festival.
-There was another stoa in the agora called the Corcyraean stoa, because it had been built out of the tenth of some spoils taken from the Corcyraeans.
-It consisted of two rows of Doric columns, with a partition wall running between them: one side was open to the agora, and the other to a temple of Aphrodite Urania, in which was a statue of the goddess in gold and ivory by Pheidias.
-In the open part of the agora, Pausanias mentions the temple of Apollo Acacesius, which was the principal temple in Elis, statues of Helios and Selene (Sun and Moon), a temple of the Graces, a temple of Silenus, and the tomb of Oxylus.
-On the way to the theatre was the temple of Hades, which was opened only once in the year.
+The agora occupies a plateau between the athletics training areas to the west and the theatre.
+According to Pausanias the agora was of the "older style" as instead of being surrounded by uninterrupted stoae or colonnades, its stoae were separated with roads, while it had also space for a hippodrome for training horses.

+Excavations have revealed the foundations of the stoas.
+The southern stoa consisted of a triple row of Doric columns and was the usual resort of the Hellanodicae during the day.
+Towards one end of this stoa divided from the agora by a street was the Hellanodicaeum, a building which was their official residence and where they received their instruction in their duties for ten months preceding the festival.

+The other, "Corcyraean", stoa, because it had been built out of the tenth of some spoils from the Corcyraeans, consisted of two rows of Doric columns with a partition wall running between them: one side was open to the agora, and the other to a temple of Aphrodite Urania, in which was a statue of the goddess in gold and ivory by Pheidias.
+In the open part of the agora, Pausanias mentions the temple of Apollo Acacesius, which was the principal temple in Elis, as well as statues of Helios and Selene (Sun and Moon), a temple of the Graces, a temple of Silenus, and the tomb of Oxylus.

+Theatre

-The theatre must have been on the slope of the acropolis: it is described by Pausanias as lying between the agora and the Menius, which, if the name is not corrupt, must be the brook flowing down from the heights behind the old town.
+The theatre is on the slope of the acropolis: it is described by Pausanias as lying between the agora and the Menius, which, if the name is not corrupt, must be the brook flowing down from the heights behind the old town.
 Near the theatre was a temple of Dionysus, containing a statue of this god by Praxiteles.

+Acropolis

 On the acropolis was a temple of Athena, containing a statue of the goddess in gold and ivory by Pheidias.
-On the summit of the acropolis are the remains of a castle, in the walls of which Ernst Curtius noticed, when he visited in the 19th century, some fragments of Doric columns which probably belonged to the temple of Athena.
+On the summit of the acropolis are the remains of a later castle, in the walls of which Ernst Curtius noticed, when he visited in the 19th century, some fragments of Doric columns which probably belonged to the temple of Athena.

 In the immediate neighbourhood of Elis was Petra, where the tomb of the philosopher Pyrrho was shown.

-The acropolis of Elis is now called Kalokaspoi in Greek and the Venetians, who occupied the area in the Middle Ages, transformed this name into Belvedere.